Pricing

 On days when energy price spreads in ERCOT were below $500/MWh, there was close to zero correlation between the size of the spread itself and battery energy storage availability.
 Essentially, batteries do not tend to be more available when there are greater revenue opportunities.

-On days with extreme energy wholesale price spreads, battery availability actually dropped slightly.
+On days with exceptionally high price spreads, battery availability was actually slightly.
 When spreads were between $4,000 and $5,000/MWh, average battery availability was 92%.

 These extreme price spreads are exceptionally rare.
 They occur because of huge spikes in energy prices, caused by system tightness.
 They are typically a result of severe weather conditions and/or large generation outages.